The-Marcy-Lab-School-Assignments/swe-2-2-classes-tylekmj-ops/src/short-response.md

 Identify what the mistake is, explain why it is a problem, and suggest a way to fix it.

 ## Response 4
+The spread operator isn't being used in line 51.
+We should be using [...this.#secrets] instead when using a private field notation